 To commemorate the centenary of World War I Bonhams are to host an exhibition of works by war artist C.R.W.
 Nevinson to accompany the April Prints sale

-In honor of the centenary of World War I this year and following an overwhelming response to last year's Grosvenor School sale pre-view, Bonhams will host a dedicated exhibition of works by war artist Christopher Richard Wynne Nevinson to accompany its April Prints sale.
+In honour of the centenary of World War I this year and following an overwhelming response to last year's Grosvenor School sale pre-view, Bonhams will host a dedicated exhibition of works by war artist Christopher Richard Wynne Nevinson to accompany its April Prints sale.

 The exhibition will run from the 11th-23rd of April.